EbrarTikit/Hilt-Android-WatchIt_App/README.md

 1. Clone the repository
 2. Add your TMDb API key in `common/Const.kt`
 3. Build and run the project

+## Authentication
+The app uses TMDb (The Movie Database) API for authentication.
+To use the app:

+1. Create a TMDb account at [themoviedb.org](https://www.themoviedb.org/signup)
+2. Log in to the app using your TMDb credentials
+3. After successful authentication, you can:
+   - Add movies to your watchlist
+   - View your profile information
+   - Access your movie ratings
+   - Manage your watchlist

+### Authentication Flow
+1. The app requests a token from TMDb API
+2. User enters their TMDb username and password
+3. The app validates the token with provided credentials
+4. Upon successful validation, a session is created
+5. Session ID is stored securely for subsequent requests

+### Implementation Details
+The authentication is implemented using:
+- Secure token-based authentication
+- Session management
+- Encrypted credential transmission
+- Persistent session storage

 ## Acknowledgments
 - [The Movie Database (TMDb)](https://www.themoviedb.org/) for providing the movie data API